-Worm has The Endbringers, which routinely kill one out of every four parahumans that fights them.
-Behemoth in particular is known as the "Herokiller," for it's exceptionally high body count-while Leviathan can do the most geographic damage, and Simurgh is arguably the Big Bad of the entire setting, Behemoth is exceptional at removing humanity's defenders whilst simultaneously irradiating the area.
+Worm has The Endbringers - Behemoth, Leviathan and Simurgh - which routinely kill one out of every four parahumans that fights against them.
+Behemoth in particular is known as the "Herokiller," for it's exceptionally high body count.
+While Leviathan can do the most geographic damage and Simurgh is arguably the Big Bad of the entire setting, Behemoth is exceptional at removing humanity's defenders whilst simultaneously irradiating the area.

 Nox, the Big Bad of Wakfu.
 His strongest creation, the clockwork monster Razortime, manages to become this trope in one episode.
 The moment it appears, the heroes realize it's really bad news.
 All of their efforts are pretty much useless against it and even Rubilax!Grovy is no match for it.
 Raxortime literally becomes a Hero Killer near the end of the episode by killing Grovy.